Cartier & Van Cleef Yellow Gold Bracelets

 Choosing Yellow Gold as a Long-Term Language

-Yellow gold is not a single decision.
+Yellow gold isn’t a single decision.
+It’s a system.

 My Dior Collection